googlefonts/gftools/README.md

 ### Google Fonts API Key

 In order to use the scripts **gftools qa** and **gftools family-html-snippet**, you will need to generate a Google Fonts api key, https://developers.google.com/fonts/.
-You will then need to create a new file located on your system at `~/.gf-api-key`, which contains the following:
+You will then need to create a new file located on your system at `~/.gf-api-key` (where ~ is your home directory), which contains the following:

 ```
 [Credentials]